StackExchange/httpunit/README.md

-# httpComply
+# httpUnit

-httpComply tests web and net servers for basic functionality.
+httpUnit tests web and net servers for basic functionality.

 The tool can open an http/https connection and verify that the expected status code is received.
 It can also verify that the resulting HTML output